mahmoudheltawe-source/Snake-Game-With-RAT/README.md

 The server and client must use the same port.

+## Stopping the Project
+- Close the Snake window to stop the game.
+- Press `Ctrl + C` in the server terminal to stop the server.

 ## Social Engineering

 We created an X account to promote the Snake game as a simple and entertaining application.